Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae: Discussion

-Based on the results, we can develop an observational strategy to search for the envelopes around the low-mass planet.
+Based on the physical pitcutre presented, we can develop an observational strategy to search for the envelopes around low-mass planets.
 First, we need to observe the discs that are slightly optically thin.
-If the disc is too optically thin, the flux from both the disc and the envelope is low and hard to detect, since the envelope flux scales with the disc flux.
+If the disc is too optically thin, the flux from both the disc and the envelope is low and hard to detect, since the envelope's flux roughly scales with the disc flux.
 If the disc is too optically thick, the high density region within the Hill sphere is hidden from the observation and the flux ratio between the envelope and the background disc is small (Figure \ref{fig:fluxrat}).
 Second, both high spatial resolution and sensitivity are desired.
-To detect the envelope around a 10 $M_{\oplus}$ core, we need to confidently detect a clump that is 10\% brighter than the background disc with a resolution reaching the disc scale height.
+To detect the envelope around a 10 $M_{\oplus}$ core, we need to confidently detect a clump that is 10\% brighter than the background disc with a resolution smaller than the disc scale height.
+Practically, although a very high resolution observation allows us to study the shape of the emitting region, it also requires significantly more observing time.
+Thus, marginally resolving the clump with several beams could be ideal.
 Finally, to distinguish a true detection from a random noise, we also need additional evidences.
-The first additional evidence may be from observations at different wavelengths.
+The first additional evidence could be from observations at different wavelengths.
 Multi-wavelength observations can also test if the spectral index at the clump is consistent with the theoretical expectation.
 The second additional evidence could be the detection of spirals.
 The spirals excited by Neptune mass planets may be detectable with ALMA \citep{Speedie2022}.
-From these perspectives, the TW Hydrae clump is ideal because that: 1) $\tau_{eff}\sim$ 0.5, 2) the observation resolves half the disc scale height, 3) the spectral index is consistent with the theory prediction, and 4) the spirals around the planet may have been detected already.
+From these perspectives, the TW Hydrae clump is ideal for detection and may indeed be the envelope of an embedded planet because: 1) $\tau_{eff}\sim$ 0.5, 2) the observation resolves half the disc scale height, 3) the spectral index is consistent with the theory prediction, and 4) the spirals around the planet may have been detected already.